Freshwater-Marine Interaction Accounting

 Ecosystem type classification

-Transitional water ecosystems span the boundary between freshwater and marine realms, creating classification challenges.
-Within the IUCN GET reference classification used by SEEA EA, the relevant ecosystem functional groups include[17]:
+Transitional water ecosystems span the boundary between freshwater and marine realms.
+Within the IUCN Global Ecosystem Typology (GET) reference classification used by SEEA EA, the relevant ecosystem functional groups include[16]:

 | IUCN GET Code | Ecosystem Functional Group | Key Characteristics |